RussellSnyder/styled-code-snippets/README.md

 ## TO RUN

-git clone this repo then cd into the holder
+git clone this repo then cd into the folder
 ```
 cd styled-code-snippets
 ```